Payton Henry

-Payton Anthony Henry (born June 24, 1997) is an American professional baseball catcher who is a free agent.
+Payton Anthony Henry (born June 24, 1997) is an American professional baseball catcher in the Philadelphia Phillies organization.
 He has previously played in Major League Baseball (MLB) for the Miami Marlins.

 Amateur career

 Henry attended Pleasant Grove High School in Pleasant Grove, Utah.
 He originally committed to play college baseball at the University of Nevada, Las Vegas, but he decommitted during his junior year.
 He later committed to Brigham Young University.
 As a junior in 2015, he hit .527 with nine home runs, and was named the Gatorade Player of the Year for the state of Utah.
 In 2016, his senior year, he batted .519 with seven home runs alongside pitching to a 2.91 ERA, earning Utah Gatorade Player of the Year honors for the second straight season.
-After the season, he was selected by the Milwaukee Brewers in the sixth round of the 2016 Major League Baseball draft.
-He signed with the Brewers for $550,000.

 Professional career

 Milwaukee Brewers

+The Milwaukee Brewers selected Henry in the sixth round of the 2016 Major League Baseball draft.
+He signed with the Brewers for $550,000, forgoing his college commitment.
 Henry made his professional debut after signing with the Rookie-level Arizona League Brewers, hitting .256 with 17 RBI over 24 games.

 In 2017, Henry played with the Helena Brewers of the Rookie-level Pioneer League where he batted .242 with seven home runs and 33 RBI over 55 games.
 He spent the 2018 season with the Wisconsin Timber Rattlers of the Single–A Midwest League, with whom he was named an All–Star and slashed .234/.327/.380 with ten home runs and 41 RBI over 98 games.
 He was awarded a Gold Glove after the season.
 In 2019, he spent the year with the Carolina Mudcats of the High–A Carolina League, earning All-Star honors and batting .242/.315/.395 with 14 home runs and 75 RBI over 121 games, as he led the league in double plays grounded into with 18, and was third in strikeouts, with 142.

 Henry did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He was not added to Milwaukee's 40-man roster, and became eligible for the 2020 Rule 5 draft, but was not selected.

 To begin the 2021 season, Henry was assigned to the Biloxi Shuckers of the Double-A South, with whom he batted .188.
 In mid-June, he was promoted to the Nashville Sounds of the Triple-A East.